GPT-4.1 Deep Dive: How OpenAI's Million-Token Context Window and Coding Prowess Are Redefining What's Possible with AI

 GPT-4.1 isn't just a better model—it's a fundamental shift in AI as infrastructure.
 The combination of million-token context, dramatically improved coding, reliable instruction following, and aggressive pricing makes previously impossible applications economically viable.

-For developers and product teams, the question shifts from "can AI do this?" to "how do we architect systems to leverage these capabilities?"
+For developers and product teams, the question shifts from "can AI do this?" to "how do we architect systems to use these capabilities?"

 The winners will be those who redesign workflows around long-context understanding, build reliable agentic systems, and optimize costs through model tier selection—not those who simply swap API endpoints.